cstamas/rrf-demo/README.md

 The build time (only for relative purposes, depends a lot of workstation, internet speed, etc) for me took 02:05 min as reported by Maven.
-But, just take a peek at full Maven console output... (sit down before).
+But, just take a peek at full Maven console output... (sit down before doing it).

 ## What is happening?

-You will notice that all your dependencies are downloaded from Atlassian repository (but same would happen with Groovy repository, if that would be the first).
+You will notice that all your dependencies are downloaded from Atlassian and Groovy repository!
 Reason is pretty much straightforward:
 **both these repositories are "group" repositories**, that contain Maven Central proxy among their members as well, hence, all artifacts you expect from MC can be obtained from these repositories as well!
-As Maven goes "round robin" on ordered list of remote repositories, it will find everything in first, in this case, Atlassian repository.
-Hence, as an side-effect, you are basically getting MC Artifacts via Atlassian infrastructure, or Groovy repository if that would be first (as same stands for that as well).
+As Maven goes "round robin" on ordered list of remote repositories, it will find everything in first, in this case, Groovy repository.
+Hence, as an side-effect, you are basically getting MC Artifacts via Groovy infrastructure, or Atlassian repository if that would be first (as same stands for that as well).
 Not only is slower, but has a nice dangerous side as well.

 Moreover, we might skim over the fact, that Groovy compiler artifact, present only in `groovy-plugins-release` remote repository were asked for from Atlassian as well.
 This "leakage" of artifact requests is caused